 - a) Middlesex University is committed to operating in an ethical way in every area to ensure the highest possible standards of decision-making and accountability (MU Ethics Framework Statement 2014). - b) The University Strategy (2031) has been developed to ensure our students learn about and develop a professional and ethically informed skillset based on fundamental values and principles such as trust, honesty and integrity.
 This is because being able to work in a professional and ethical way is a highly valued graduate attribute.
-As part of this development it is fundamental that our students know how to learn from and acknowledge others' work in the process of creating their own unique pieces of academic work - and to be truthful about their own contribution. - c) The University recognises that academic integrity is a set of learned skills, with honesty, fairness and respect for others and their work at the core.
-The university will support and guide students to learn the necessary skills through education and reinforcement of learning, the promotion of core values, enabling policies and the appropriate use of technology. - d) In order to demonstrate academic integrity, students must produce their own work, acknowledging explicitly any material that has been included from other sources or legitimate collaboration.
+As part of this development it is fundamental that our students know how to learn from and acknowledge others' work in the process of creating their own unique pieces of academic work and to be truthful about their own contribution. - c) The University recognises that academic integrity is a set of learned skills, with honesty, fairness and respect for others and their work at the core.
+The university will support and guide students to learn the necessary skills through education and reinforcement oflearning, the promotion of core values, enabling policies and the appropriate use of technology. - d) In order to demonstrate academic integrity, students must produce their own work, acknowledging explicitly any material that has been included from other sources or legitimate collaboration.
 Students must also present their own findings, conclusions or data based on appropriate and ethical practice. - e) It is a student's responsibility to familiarise themself with the academic conventions and practices applicable to the course on which they are registered.
 It will be the responsibility of students to ensure that the work they submit for assessment is entirely their own, or in the case of group-work the group's own and that they observe all Regulations, Procedures and instructions governing examinations. - f) It is the responsibility of each individual student when submitting an assessment item to ensure that the work which they are submitting is the work which they wish to be assessed. - g) Students must have ethical approval for their project/dissertation which cannot be gained retrospectively.
 Failure to do so may result in failure of the work.
 Refer to the programme and/or module handbook for details regarding requirements for ethical approval. - h) Academic misconduct is a breach of the values of academic integrity and can occur when a student cheats in an assessment or attempts to deliberately mislead an examiner that the work presented is their own when it is not.
 It includes, but is not limited to, plagiarism, commissioning or buying work from a third party or copying the work of others. - i) If a third party or anonymous whistle-blower reports that there has been academic misconduct by a student of the University, the University may decide to investigate the allegations.

-- j) Regulations Section F deal with breaches of academic integrity through instances of academic misconduct.
-It will take action against any student who contravened these regulations through negligence, foolishness or deliberate intent in any form of assessment. - k) This procedure is concerned with the actions of students and not their intentions.
-An excuse of "not intending to" is not an acceptable defence. - Where students are registered on awards which lead to professional registration and there is Fitness to Practise requirements, a major offence may be referred to an appropriate Fitness to Practice Committee for consideration. - m) In all cases of alleged academic misconduct and cheating, students will be treated as innocent until a case against them has been investigated and upheld. - n) A finding that academic misconduct has occurred is a judgement based on available evidence, the standard of proof being the balance of probability. - o) These procedures should be read in conjunction with the Regulations (Section F) for Academic Integrity and Misconduct.
+- j) This procedure is concerned with the actions of students and not their intentions.
+An excuse of "not intending to" is not an acceptable defence. - k) Where students are registered on awards which lead to professional registration and there is Fitness to Practise requirements, a major offence may be referred to an appropriate Fitness to Practice Committee for consideration. - I) In all cases of alleged academic misconduct and cheating, students will be treated as innocent until a case against them has been investigated and upheld. - m) A finding that academic misconduct has occurred is a judgement based on available evidence, the standard of proof being the balance of probability. - n) These procedures should be read in conjunction with the Regulations (Section F)for Academic Integrity and Misconduct.